CSCfi/rahti-user-guide/docs/agreements/sla.md

 Service level targets ||
 --- | ---
-Service Level | B (normal)
+Service Level | A (basic)
-Service time / incident handling | P2 Weekdays 7.00-19.00
+Service time / incident handling | P1 Weekdays 8.00-16.00
-Availability | K2 99%
+Availability | K1 97%
-Response | V2 reaction: 2h, solution: 1 BD
+Response | V1 reaction: 4h, solution: 2 BD

 Availability is calculated by subtracting the service break time from the ideal availability during service time.
 This information is obtained from internal monitoring systems and defined as Users’ ability to manage their User Applications, and the availability of the User Applications.